darkoverlordofdata/mt19937/readme.md

 Drop in replacement for Math.Random

-Test data generated with original c program, however init_by_array is not yet passing tests.
+Test data generated with original c program.

+todo: automate testing for init_by_array